 Now that was a pretty drastic example, but even so, claiming a dollar for dollar tax credit against what you missed out on from your federal income tax return is a great deal.
 Here’s a link to take a look at the form:

 So you want to know the best part?
-Many of the Missouri tax credits have limitations that, ifmissed, you don’t get a second chance.
-But with the Self-Employed Health Insurance Tax Credit, if you happened to miss out on claiming this credit last year, you can go back and amend your 2009 Missouri tax return and still get the refund.
+Many of the Missouri tax credits have limitations that, if missed, you don’t get a second chance to claim them.
+But with the Self-Employed Health Insurance Tax Credit, if you happened to miss out on claiming this credit last year, you can go back and amend your prior Missouri tax return and still get the refund.